unswexplains/unswexplains.github.io/b0bf756bb3cd/content.md

 There's a box for each gender, and it shows the five number summary for that gender: the minimum time, the first quartile time, the median time, the third quartile time, and the maximum time.
 We can see at a glance from these boxes, with hardly any effort, that the men were generally faster than the women, but also that there is overlap, so that the fastest women were faster than the slowest men.

-We can also see quite a bit about the distributions of times by visualising the raw data directly.
+We can also see quite a bit about the distributions by visualising the raw data directly.
 Here's one way, using what's called a "scatter plot":

 <div id="points"></div>
 <script>